michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 ### VSCode Extensions.

-Extensions are small snippets of code or functionality that help extend the functionality of the VSCode editor in some way.
-We will see an example of using the ESlint extensions in the next section.
+Extensions are small snippets of code that extend the functionality of the VSCode editor in some way.
+We will see an example of using the ESlint extension in the next section.

 1. To add extensions to VSCode, open up VSCode and press `ctrl + shift + x+`.
 1. The windows that pops open may be a bit small, so hover over the edge and pull it to the right to expand it a bit.
 This will let you see the images and more info about extensions.
 1. Add in these extensions : `eslint, open in browser, Debugger for Chrome`

-We will be using eslint in the next section, but you can read the info about the other two in VSCode.
+We will be using ESlint in the next section, but you can read the info about the other two in VSCode.

 ### Linters and ESlint

 One of the most important tools you will need is a linter.
 This section will help you get that set up.

 But what is a Linter?
 A linter is a program or tool that will scour your code looking for common errors and alert you to them right away.
-This helps you imensely since you do not have to wait for your programs to run first before finding the bugs.
+This helps you immensely since you do not have to wait for your programs to run first before finding the bugs.

 Another common term is a linter file.
 A linter file defines the rules you want the linter to look out for.
 For example, you can tell the linter program to always alert you if your indentation is off, warn you if you forgot to use semicolons, and ignore errors involving trailing commas, etc.

-Linters are also extremely useful when you a learning to code, as it helps you adhear to a stricter, more conventional style.
+Linters are also extremely useful when you a learning to code, as it helps you adhere to a stricter, more conventional style.
 Without one it can be easier to ignore your indentations, which will not only look sloppy, but it will make the development process harder to follow and learn.

 Lets get one setup!